OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

   **open_source_license** -- Whatever you prefer.

   After successfully answering all the prompts, a folder named according to your project_slug will be created in your current directory.
-If you run into trouble, please follow the steps explained :ref:`trouble`
+If you run into trouble, please follow the steps explained :ref:`cookiecutter_trouble`

-7. **Skip step 7 if you did not opt for the conda environment.** Type:
+3. **Skip this step if you did not opt for the conda environment.** Type:

   .. code-block:: bash